 Says author Van Dover, who taught in the English Department of Lincoln University for 38 years and published extensively on detective fiction.
 Here he has compiled some of his expertise on artists as they appear in detective fiction.

-Dependung of the time of pubication, these methods varied, as he points out.
+Depending on the time of publication, these methods varied, as he points out.
 Dozens, if not hundreds of works from all the eras of detective fiction are closely analyzed here.
 What the title offers, is insight into the strategies of Dupin, Holmes, Poirot, Marple, Clancy, Father Brown, Spade and Marlowe and others as well as their respective criminal counterparts.
-As it turns out, special appreciation for the arts – like collecting rare books, producing sculpture, paintings or music – as traits of the detective character are rather unusual; particularly for the hard-boiled faction that more or less despises the arts entirely, according to Van Dover.
+As it turns out, special appreciation of the arts – like collecting rare books, producing sculpture, paintings or music – as traits of the detective character are rather unusual; particularly for the hard-boiled faction that more or less despises the arts entirely, according to Van Dover.

 Special emphasis is given to popular authors like Arthur Conan Doyle, Arthur Morrison, G.K.
 Chesterton, R. Austin Freeman, Dorothy Sawyers, Agatha Christie, P.D.
 James and Ross Macdonald, who receive several pages of analysis, while many more crime fiction authors – in their respective treatment of artists in their fiction – are mentioned rather briefly.